pysathq/pysat/README.rst

 command line.
 Installation also relies on a C/C++ compiler supporting C++11, e.g. `GCC <https://gcc.gnu.org/>`__ or `Clang <https://clang.llvm.org/>`__, as well as the ``six`` `Python package <https://pypi.org/project/six/>`__.
+Finally, in order to compile "C extentions" included as modules, the installer requires the headers of `Python <https://www.python.org/>`__ and `zlib
+<https://www.zlib.net/>`__.
+Both can be installed using the standard package
+repositories.

 Note that PySAT was not tested on the Microsoft Windows platform, and so *it is not yet supported*.
 We are working on resolving this issue but your input may